If you’re looking for some tips for visiting Malta, you’ve come to the right place. As a native, I love sharing my honest advice with visitors.

 If you really want to experience Malta beyond the guidebook, I highly recommend getting into geocaching, which is very similar to treasure hunting.

 Most of the geocaches in Malta are hidden in places that many locals have never actually been to or heard of.
-Some of them are very difficult to find and, depending on your level of fitness and how adventurous you are, you might end up scrambling down sinkholes or crawling into caves to find a geocache.
+Some of them are very difficult to find and, depending on your level of fitness, you might end up scrambling down sinkholes or crawling into caves to find a geocache.

 16. Avoid eating out in Sliema and St. Julian’s

-Being the island’s main tourist towns, Sliema and St. Julian’s are teeming with expensive restaurants and tourist shops selling overpriced souvenirs and snacks.
+Being the island’s main tourist towns, Sliema and St. Julian’s are teeming with expensive restaurants.

 17. Visit Mdina in the evening

 Mdina is one of the most popular attractions in Malta.
-This fortified city has a long and colourful past, and its maze-like alleys see thousands of visitors every year.
+This fortified city has a long and colourful past, and is known for its quaint alleys and beautiful old buildings.

-Throughout the peak tourist season, Mdina is teeming with people.
-Coaches packed with tourists stop off outside the gates and the streets become clogged with big groups of tourists on guided tours.
+Throughout the summer, Mdina is teeming with people.
+Coaches packed with tourists stop off outside the gates and the streets become clogged with big groups on guided tours.

 18. Head south

-Spend an afternoon walking through the quiet and historic streets of Birgu, where you also get to see locals going about their daily lives.
-Visit the Inquisitor’s Palace and the beautiful Sicolo Norman House, enjoy a coffee at one of the cafes in the square, and take in stunning views of the harbour from the promenade.
+Spend an afternoon walking through the quiet streets of Birgu.
+You can also visit the Inquisitor’s Palace and the beautiful Sicolo Norman House, enjoy a coffee at one of the cafes in the square, and take in stunning views of the harbour from the promenade.

 While you’re in Birgu, head to neighbouring Bormla and pop into Bir Mula, an old house that has been turned into a museum of social history.